-The Group's operations expose it to financial risks, including liquidity risk, foreign exchange risk and credit risk.
+The Group's operations expose it to financial risks, including liquidity risk, interest rate risk, foreign exchange risk and credit risk.
 The Group manages risk in order to limit the impact of these risks on the performance of the Group.
 The Group does not utilize derivative financial instruments to hedge economic exposures at this time.
-Please see note 3 in the notes to our consolidated financial statements for further detail.
+Please see note 19 in the notes to our consolidated financial statements for further detail.